top of page

 Acupuncture is a form of Traditional Chinese Medicinal therapy that involves the insertion of thin needles into specific points on the body to stimulate energy flow and promote healing.
 According to Traditional Chinese Medicine, insomnia is caused by an imbalance of energy in the body, which can be corrected through acupuncture.
 The practice of acupuncture has been used for thousands of years to treat various ailments and is considered a safe and effective alternative therapy for insomnia.
 Modern research has shown that acupuncture can raise levels of serotonin and other neurotransmitters in the brain, which can help regulate sleep patterns and reduce insomnia symptoms.
 Several studies have been conducted to assess the effectiveness of acupuncture as a treatment for insomnia, with encouraging results.

 Acupuncture and cupping have also been found to be a safe and well-tolerated treatment for insomnia, with few side effects reported.
 Some people may experience mild pain or discomfort during the insertion of needles, but this is usually temporary and quickly subsides.
-Acupuncture is believed to work by increasing the production of endorphins and other neurotransmitters in the brain, which can help promote relaxation and reduce pain sensations.
+Acupuncture is believed to work by increasing the production of endorphins and other neurotransmitters in the brain, which can help promote relaxation and reduce pain.
 Additionally, acupuncture may help regulate the body's circadian rhythms, which can help to improve sleep quality and duration.

 Recent Posts